The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 The One Ring (Serialized 1 of 1) | Illustration by Veli Nyström

-In the coming The Lord of the Rings: Tales of Middle-earth for MTG, we’re getting something that we’ve never (quite) seen before in Magic before: a unique, serialized version of a card.
+With the release of The Lord of the Rings: Tales of Middle-earth for MTG, we got something that we’ve never (quite) seen before in Magic before: a unique, serialized version of a card.
 The One Ring, a key artifact from Tolkien’s world of Middle-earth, is an all-powerful unique item, and if any card was deserving of this treatment, this is a pretty good candidate for it.

 But what does the card actually do?
-Where can you get it from?
+Which products did it potentially come in?
 Let’s take a moment to look into it here!

 What Is The One Ring in MTG?